guinascimento/aritcaptcha/README.markdown

 	<%= raw aritcaptcha_tag :operations => [:add, :sub] %> # only the operations of addition and subtraction are displayed

+To validate the data entered by the user, put this verification inside an action:

+ 	<% if verify_aritcaptcha(params) %>
+		# correct answer
+	<% end >

 ## Contributing to Aritcaptcha

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet